-Having lived at least half of my life near the coast of Argyll, it would be a surprise if the sea did not influence my work in some way or another.
+Having lived more than half of my life near the coast of Argyll, it would be a surprise if the sea did not influence my work in some way or another.

 When the family lived in South Kintyre, I would often take my lunchbreak on the shore of the Firth of Clyde near Davaar Island, watching the gannets diving, or the wading birds search the shoreline.